Watersheds Small Grants Program

 - Peninsula Light

-Chambers-Clover Creek Watershed Grant Applications are due by March 25, 2019.
-Small grants, up to $2,500 are available to local nonprofit organizations, jurisdictions, schools, teachers, and individuals wishing to enhance water quality and habitat in the Chambers-Clover Creek Watershed (WRIA 12).
+Chambers-Clover Creek Watershed Grant Applications are due April 7, 2020.
+Award notifications will be made in May.
+Small grants are available to assist local nonprofit organizations, jurisdictions, schools, teachers, and individuals wishing to enhance water quality and habitat in the Chambers-Clover Creek Watershed (WRIA 12).
 We partner with the City of Lakewood to fund this grant program.
-Up to $20,000 will be awarded in the 2019 grant cycle.
+Up to $20,000 will be awarded in the 2020 grant cycle.
 All grant materials and resources are available to download here:

-To apply: all grant applications must be submitted through the Greater Gig Harbor Foundation's online grant application portal or by mail following the instructions and supporting documents on their website.
+To apply: all grant applications must be submitted thru the Greater Gig Harbor Foundation’s online grant application portal.